What is pediatric injury?

 - Suffocation (being unable to breathe)

-For more information on the causes of injuries in children, see the section What Causes Pediatric Injury? or visit the CDC’s Safe Child website.
+For more information on the causes of injuries in children, see the section What causes pediatric injury? or visit the Centers for Disease Control and Prevention’s Safe Child website.

 What is pediatric critical care?

 Children who have severe or life-threatening injuries need critical care.
 These children may be admitted to pediatric intensive care units (PICUs) in hospitals, where they receive critical care.
 These units are staffed by physicians with specialized training in pediatric critical care medicine ("pediatric intensivists").
 Because children can experience a broad range of injury type, severity, and complexity, and because injuries can affect multiple organ systems, PICUs are staffed by and consult with many types of specialized health care providers.
 These include physicians, including those trained in pediatric emergency care, pediatric trauma surgeons, pediatric anesthesiologists, cardiologists, neurologists, and others.
 PICUs are also staffed by pediatric nurses, social workers, psychologists, and others who help guide recovery efforts for injured children and their families.4

 - National Center for Injury Prevention and Control, Division of Unintentional Injury Prevention, Centers for Disease Control and Prevention.
 (2012).
 Child injury.
 Retrieved August 22, 2012, from http://www.cdc.gov/vitalsigns/ChildInjury/index.html [top]

 - Borse, N. N., Gilchrist, J., Dellinger, A. M., Rudd, R. A., Ballesteros, M. F., Sleet, D. A. (2008).
 CDC childhood injury report: patterns of unintentional injuries among 0-19 year olds in the United States, 2000-2006.
 Atlanta, GA: Centers for Disease Control and Prevention, National Center for Injury Prevention and Control. [top]